Wei-weiZHANG/Multi-Frontier-SBM-DEA-Analysis/README.md

 This repository contains the code and input data supporting the manuscript
-"Resource-Environmental Efficiency Trap in Swine Production: A Multi-Frontier SBM-DEA Analysis."
+"Resource-Environmental Efficiency Trap of Swine Production in China: A Multi-Frontier SBM-DEA Analysis"

 ## Repository Structure